 Medium: CUSs 500m (395m-825m) per day using shortening options where available.
 Note that the final must-do day is quite tough, even if shortened.

 GPX file available for handheld GPS or smartphone App for complete route.

 Important note: Times given for each day are walking times for an “average” walker and exclude stops.
 “CUSs” stands for “Cumulative Uphill Stretches” and measures the aggregated ascents in each day, expressed in metres of climb.
 See “Walk Grading” for more information.

 When to go?

-This is a route that can be enjoyed from April (nb in this first year only, from end May) to November, though the summer can be hot even here in the mountains.
+This is a route that can be enjoyed from April (though avoiding Greek Orthodox Easter) to November, though the summer can be hot even here in the mountains.
 Best time is May/June for the flowers, though you could go in September/October and combine with a break by the warm Mediterranean).

 Day 1 - Arrive in Lagadia